 7.7 Force Majeure

-The printer will have no liability to the customer in relation to any loss, damage or expense caused by the printer’s failure to complete the Order or to deliver the Goods as a result of fire, flood, tempest, earthquake, riot, civil disturbance, theft, crime, strike, lockout, breakdown, war, the inability of the printer’s normal suppliers to supply necessary materials or any other matter beyond the printer’s control.
+The printer will have no liability to the customer in relation to any loss, damage or expense caused by the printer’s failure to complete the Order or to deliver the Goods as a result of fire, flood, tempest, earthquake, riot, civil disturbance, theft, crime, strike, lockout, breakdown, war, pandemic, the inability of the printer’s normal suppliers to supply necessary materials or any other matter beyond the printer’s control.

 8 GENERAL MATTERS

 If the contract between the printer and customer relates to more than one issue of a periodical:

 (a) Each issue will, for the purposes of these Terms and Conditions, be considered to be one Order.